stefanocoretta/lexa-dict/main.typ

   }

   for (grapheme, entry_list) in grapheme_dict [

+    // Grapheme heading
     #heading[#upper(grapheme)]

-    // #entry_list
+    // Typeset each entry in grapheme
     #for (entry, value) in entry_list [

-      // Typeset each entry
         // lexeme
         #let has_hom = value.at("homophone", default: false)
         #strong()[#value.entry#if has_hom != false [#sub()[#value.homophone]]]